 As new developments and technologies emerge to meet the needs of hybrid work, employers and office leaders should also dive into the data in order to make informed decisions rather than guessing.
 Armed with the insights they glean from workplace analytics, executives can make decisions that bring positive results.

 Today, I am more confident than ever that the xanadu of true hybrid work does exist - that perfect balance of heads down at-home work and vibrant in-office time, spending time together with colleagues.

 It takes action and purpose to get there though.
-With the right resources and the right strategy, execution, and communication strategy I know every organization can find that balance.
+With the right hybrid work resources, and the right strategy, execution, and communication strategy, I know every organization can find that balance.